mixu/markdown-styles/readme.md

 ## Features

 - `v2.3` adds one new feature: header hover anchor links.
 When you hover over a header, a hover anchor link appears to the side of the header.
-Clicking on that link or coyping its URL produces a link to that specific location on the page.
+Clicking on that link or copying its URL produces a link to that specific location on the page.
 All built-in layouts support this feature by default.
 - `v2.2` added Windows support (!)
 - Includes 15+ ready-made CSS stylesheets for Markdown, see the bottom of the readme for screenshots.
 - Reuse the stylesheets or use the `generate-md` tool to convert a folder of Markdown files to HTML using one of the built-in layouts or a custom layout.